coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 3. Go to https://www.mamp.info/en/ and download the MAMP free version.
 MAMP comes with PHP, Apache server, and MySQL server.
 4. Open MAMP and click on 'Start Server'
-5. When the Apache server and MySQL server are all set up (green light), click on 'Open WebStart page' to start the local server
+5. When the Apache server and MySQL server are all set up (green light), click on 'Open WebStart page' to start the local server.
+It will open a new tab on your web browser.
+The url is either `http://localhost:8888/MAMP/?language=English` (on Mac) or `http://localhost/MAMP/?language=English` (on Windows)
 <img src="https://i.imgur.com/9pnBnX0.png" alt="MAMP">
-    It will open a new tab on your web browser.
-The url is either http://localhost:8888/MAMP/?language=English (on Mac) or http://localhost/MAMP/?language=English (on Windows)

 6. This is a **Start** page, where you intereact with your local server.
 Click on **phpInfo** to be taken to the information page of PHP and Apache.
 Click on **Tools > phpMyAdmin** to be takend to the MySQL databases that contain all data of your websites.
 7. We will need a database for your new website (if there are 3 websites, there will be 3 different databases).
 Go to phpMyAdmin and click on `New` in the left panel.
 On the right panel, type "my-first-wp-site" in the database name. *Collation* is a set of rules that determine how data is sorted and compared.
 Pick "utf8_general_ci" as it is the most common collation.
 Then click `Create`.